- The average cost of car insurance for a 65-year-old driver in Colorado is $2,205 per year for a full coverage policy.

 Cheapest car insurance for seniors with DUIs in Colorado

-A DUI is a major offense, and your insurance rates will rise significantly once it shows on your driving record.
-In most instances, your premium will double with a DUI.
-According to CarInsurance.com, in some states, rates can increase by 78% after the first DUI and up to 153% after a second.
+A DUI is a serious offense and your insurance rates will skyrocket once it appears on your driving record.
+Typically, your insurance premium will double after a DUI.
+According to our data, in some states, the increase can be as high as 78% after your first DUI.
+If you get a second DUI, the insurance rates could increase by 153%.

 Getting affordable coverage (or any coverage) becomes challenging after a DUI, but our data show these are some affordable insurers for seniors with a DUI in Colorado: